 In 2001, after a successful F3000 season which saw the Czech claimed two wins and three third places, Enge was awarded with a Formula One seat at Prost to replace the injured Luciano Burti.

-After three respectable performances, Enge continued in F3000 for 2002, and won four races to win to put him in contention for the Drivers’ title.
+After three respectable performances, Enge continued in F3000 for 2002, and won four races and was initially declared the Drivers’ Champion after the season finale at Monza.

-It was then later revealed that Enge had failed a drugs test and was stripped of his win at the Hungaroring, which eventually cost him the title.
+It was then later revealed that Enge had failed a drugs test earlier in the season and was subsequently stripped of his win at the Hungaroring, which handed the title to Sebastien Bourdais.

 Despite this, he would go on to pick up a class win at the 2003 24 Hours of Le Mans for Ferrari in the GTS class, before enhancing his endurance career in the European and the American Le Mans Series’ and the FIA GT Championship.